-Our curriculum is informed by a Reggio-Emilia inspired approach.
+Our philosophy is informed by a Reggio-Emilia approach.

 The purpose of child assessments is to evaluate language, cognitive, gross motor, fine motor, and social and emotional development.
 These evaluations provide teachers and families with information that will help decide if a child will need any further developmental screenings.